sibson/vncdotool/docs/install.rst

     pip install vncdotool

-vncdotool relies on a number of libraries, the two major ones are PIL_, the Python Imaging Library and Twisted_, an asynchronous networking library.
+vncdotool relies on a number of libraries, the two major ones are Pillow_, the Python Imaging Library and Twisted_, an asynchronous networking library.
 While vncdotool should work with any recent version of these libraries sometimes things break.
 If you are having issues getting things to work you can try using a stable set of libraries